 [prc-collections-carousel]

-Quite different from other types of boots, moc toe boots have visible stitching around the rounded toes, giving them a style that resembles moccasins.
+Quite different from other types of boots, moc toe work boots have visible stitching around the rounded toes, giving them a style that resembles moccasins.
 Made with tall shafts and rubber soles.
 Moc toe boots became popular amongst hunters, farmers, and other outdoor workers.

 Wedge Boots